Academic Posters

 Head to the 'Design' tab, click 'Slide Size' on the far right, and then click 'Custom Slide Size'.

-Enter the width and height that your poster needs to be (dimensions can be found below the two screenshots), click 'OK', and then click the 'Ensure Fit' button.
+Enter the width and height that your poster needs to be (dimensions can be found below these instructions).

 - A0